-Some positions may be available to graduates with a bachelor's degree in a relevant technical field, while others may require a master's degree or specialized training in education.
+Some educational technology specialist positions may be available to graduates with a bachelor's degree in a relevant technical field, while others may require a master's degree or specialized training in education.
 Positions that deal with broadly applicable educational policy, such as those in district administration or local government, are more likely to require extensive experience or advanced degrees.

 Elementary or Secondary School Teacher